Sometimes you are walking through a kitchen store, see a product and your first reaction is skepticism. I felt that way when I saw the Whiskey Stones.

 So IF ice chills and dilutes whiskey in an unpleasant way or you want to overcome the problem of overly warm “room temperature” whiskey, then the Whiskey Stones are for you.

-If using a proper whiskey glass, then you may want to experiment with two whiskey stones and a 1 oz pour.
-Additionally if that glass is leaded crystal, use caution when placing the stones in the glass so you don’t crack the glass.
+Additionally if said glass is leaded crystal, use caution when placing the stones in the glass so you don’t accidentally crack the glass.

-Understand that the whiskey will not be icy cold!!
-It will have only a very slight chill, but again this is all you want.
-Anything more and you risk the flavors tightening up on you.
-I have found that the stones work very well in achieving this goal.
-I also found the drink much more pleasing to the palate.
+Back to the idea of proper expectations, understand that these disks will not make the whiskey icy cold.
+It will only produce a slight chill, but again this is all you want.
+If you create too much temperature drop, you risk the flavors tightening up.
+And to that end, I have found that the Teroforma Whiskey stones work very well.
+I also found whiskey, slightly chilled, had a much more palate pleasing flavor experience.

-These whiskey stones will not, in any volume, give you an ice cold drink.
-Don’t buy them and think you can use them in your iced tea or lemonade.
-I know I am repeating myself, but proper expectations are essential with this product.
+I know I am repeating myself, but proper expectations are essential with this product: these whiskey stones will not, in any volume, give you an ice cold drink.
+Do not buy them and think you can use them in your wine, iced tea or lemonade.

 **April 2011 Update**